juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 |         3.4          |           2500         |
 |         2.1          |           600          |

-Thinking in code we want to create a function like this:
+Thinking in the code we want to create a function like this:

 ```
 function  int CalculatePrice(int cpuSpeed){